HaitaiNg/Education/Books/the_managers_path_quotes.md

 morning, for an afternoon meeting) that you will be meeting and share with him anything you are interested in discussing so he knows you want to meet.
-" (3)
+(3)

 Good managers provide feedback.
 Ideally they provide feedback as soon as you screw up.
 Feedback is data points that can help you improve and grow.
-"The sooner you know about your bad habits, the easier they are to correct".
+The sooner you know about your bad habits, the easier they are to correct.
-"A great manager will notice some of the little things you're doing well in your day-to-day, and recognize you for them.
-Keep trakc of this feedback, good and bad, and use it when you write your self-review for the year".
+A great manager will notice some of the little things you're doing well in your day-to-day, and recognize you for them.
+Keep track of this feedback, good and bad, and use it when you write your self-review for the year.

-Sometimes praise -> public, criticism -> private
+Praise in public, criticize in private.

-For presentations, get feedback on the content (second per review).
+For presentations, get feedback on the content (second peer review).
 Asking your manager for advice is also a good way to show that you respect them.
-"People like to feel helpful, and managers are not immune to this sort of flattery".
+People like to feel helpful, and managers are not immune to this sort of flattery.

-Managers:
-->Training and career growth progression; feedback; promotions; resolving issues (internally)

-*Ask your manager for specific areas to focus on in order to get that promotion.
+Ask your manager for specific areas to focus on in order to get that promotion.
 Good managers know what the system is looking for and can help you build those achievements and skills.